 The modelled occupancy should reflect a realistic projection of the operating patterns of the site.

-This can be based on the operating patterns of the tenants in previous site/s if such data is available.
+Where the incoming tenant or occupant is known (and always for tenancy ratings) this must be referenced as far as possible to the expected operating patterns of the tenant based on tenant provided information and/or information from previous tenant site(s).